Incident on 57th Street

-"Incident on 57th Street" is a song written by Bruce Springsteen that was first released on his 1973 album The Wild, the Innocent & the E Street Shuffle.
+"Incident on 57th Street" is a song written by the American singer-songwriter Bruce Springsteen that was first released on his 1973 album The Wild, the Innocent & the E Street Shuffle.
 It has been described by critics as a key development in Springsteen's songwriting career and regarded by fans as one of his greatest songs.

 Writing and recording

 "Incident on 57th Street" was the last song Springsteen recorded for The Wild, the Innocent & the E Street Shuffle.
 As with the rest of the album, it was recorded at 914 Sound Studios in Blauvelt, New York.
 Springsteen had been working on it under the working title "Puerto Rican Jane."
 It was one of the first songs on which Springsteen felt like an "observer," writing whatever came out of him rather than self-consciously trying to write something specific.
 On the album, the piano solo at the end of the song segues directly into the guitar opening of the following song, "Rosalita (Come Out Tonight)."